everbranded/fadein.js/README.md

 # fadein.js
-A jQuery extension that fades in objects once they appear within browser view.
+A jQuery extension that fades in objects once they appear within the active browser view.

 ## Installation
 Include jQuery first then fadein.js.